After a liver transplant for liver cancer

 Eating and drinking

-You usually will be able to drink as soon as you wake up and feel able to.
+You can usually start drinking as soon as you wake up and feel able to.
 You might start eating small amounts the day after your operation depending on how you feel.
 Your nurse or dietitian might give you nutrition drinks to help until you are able to eat normally.

 You might have a tube down your nose and into your stomach called a nasogastric tube.
 This drains fluid from your stomach and helps to stop you feeling sick.
 Your nurse will remove the tube once you are eating and drinking normally.